lockevod/Karoo-KPower/README.md

 - Made possible by the generous usage terms of timklge.
 He has a great development and I use part of his code to create this extension. https://github.com/timklge?tab=repositories
 - Power estimation https://www.gribble.org/cycling/power_v_speed.html
+- SRAM and Hammerhead coypyright are describer in Karoo file.
+- KPower doesn't save or share any information, but it use firebase crashlytics service only for crashes in app.
+I only use this information to prevent new crashes in the app.
+Please if you isn't agree with Firebase use (this conditions are in firebase web and can change, please read it), please you cannot use kpower app.
+If you use kpower you are agree with all conditions and copyrights.

 ## Links